dzulfiqarfr/24.01_jakpost_charts/20210729_lopsided-recovery/README.md

 #> 4 Low income                     1.22
 ```

-The median share of people who have received their first shot was 61.65
+The median share of people who have been vaccinated was 61.65 percent
-percent for high income countries and 1.22 percent for low income
+for high income countries and 1.22 percent for low income countries.
-countries.
 This shows a very wide gap.

 We can create one more chart to show the gap in vaccination rate by
 income group.
 We will plot vaccination rate by country with income group